What is HIPAA Compliance?

 5. HITECH Act & HIPAA Omnibus Rule

-The Health Information Technology for Economic and Clinical Health (HITECH) Act strengthened HIPAA enforcement, while the 2013 Omnibus Rule expanded liability to business associates and increased penalties for violations.
+The Health Information Technology for Economic and Clinical Health (HITECH) Act enhanced HIPAA enforcement, and the 2013 Omnibus Rule broadened liability to include business associates and raised penalties for violations.

 Why HIPAA Compliance is Important in Cybersecurity